Send audiences to Oracle Eloqua¶

 This destination uses the Bulk Loader API to send shared lists to Oracle Eloqua.

-Review the Bulk API Best Practices to help ensure that Amperity will be successful when importing your shared lists to Oracle Eloqua.
+Review the Bulk API best practices to help ensure that Amperity will be successful when importing your shared lists to Oracle Eloqua.

 Get details¶